Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: EVALUATION

 \subsection{Comparative evaluation of the proposed methods}

 Table \ref{tab:results} shows the results comparing the gradient-based and IP optimisation methods in terms of the minimum object visibility metric and duration of the optimisation process for a varying number of sensors, denoted by $N$.
 The runtime performance of the IP methods does not include the time required to compute the visibility matrix, i.e. rendering 1000 frames for each of the 1500 candidate sensors poses, which took 28 hours.
 However, this process is only done once and the resulting visibility matrix is used by all IP methods for any number of sensors.
 None of the methods could find a pose for a single sensor that can observe all objects, thus, the results are reported for $N > 1$.
-The gradient-based method results are reported for the best out of 10 runs for each number of sensors.
-Each run has a random sensor-rail assignment and random sensor position initialisation, as described in Section \ref{sec:gradopt:optim}.
+The gradient-based method results are reported for the best out of 10 runs for each number of sensors, as described in Section \ref{sec:gradopt:optim}.
 The best minimum visibility metric observed in each run is reported in Figure \ref{fig:runsGD}.

 The evaluation shows that the IP method consistently outperform the gradient-based method, which we believe is explained by two factors.
 First, the loss function being maximised in the gradient method is non-convex and presents local-maxima, which may result in sub-optimal results.
 Secondly, the gradient-based method does not optimise the sensor-rail assignment.
 We circumvent the latter by performing multiple optimisation runs for the gradient-based method, each with a random sample of sensor-rail assignment.
 However, the variance of the visibility metric obtained across runs, observed in Figure \ref{fig:runsGD}, suggests that ten samples may not be enough to explore the sensor-rail assignment space.
 Including more samples of sensor-rail assignments requires more optimisation runs, which becomes time costly.
 On the other hand, the IP method handles the sensor-rail assignment naturally as the candidate sensor pose set includes sensor poses in all virtual rails.